Rahma Riad: 2010: Star Academy

 Riad became a recognizable name in the Arab world through her participation in Star Academy.
 She performed on stage with many Arab artists, including Assala, Latifa, Angham and Nawal El Zoghbi.
 She managed to reach the finale, together with Nassif Zeytoun, who was voted the winner, and Muhammad Ramadan, who took third place, while Riad became the runner-up.
 Riad reached a very large audience through her appearance on the program and got the highest percentage of votes cast for a contestant in danger of elimination in earlier stages.

 2011–2020: Breakthrough and Waed Menni

 Her first work after the Star Academy was the single "Khlesna", which was in Lebanese Arabic and for which a music video was filmed in Lebanon.
 This was preceded by a special song for the AFC Asian Cup.
 She also released a song in the Gulf Arabic dialect titled "Moo Galata".

 On 22 August 2018, she released the song "Waed Menni", written by Ramy Al-Aboudi and composed by Ali Saber.
-The song achieved great success, and its music video garnered about 150 million views in the two years after its release, thus becoming one of the most watched music videos on a YouTube channel for an artist from the Arab Gulf and Iraq.
+The song achieved great success, and its music video garnered about 150 million views in the two years after its release, thus becoming one of the most watched music videos on a YouTube channel for an artist from the Persian Gulf region and Iraq.